OGN Entus Frost vs. Millenium

 Winner: CJ Entus Blaze

-This concludes the quarter-finals and we will now jump onto the semi-finals which include: Gambit Gaming vs. CJ Entus Frost and CJ Entus Blaze vs. SK Telecom T1 S. For more live coverage stay tuned to SK Gaming!
+This concludes the quarter-finals and we will now jump onto the semi-finals which include: Gambit Gaming vs. OGN Entus Frost and OGN Entus Blaze vs. SK Telecom T1 S. For more live coverage stay tuned to SK Gaming!

 Former lead editor and interviewer for SK Gaming